David Funchess: Post-war behavior

 After returning from the war, Funchess was put on pain medicine to cope with his injuries, which led to him developing a heroin addiction.
 Funchess's family members said that he underwent "strange" behavioral changes and that he would dig foxholes under his mother's house and sleep in them at night; he also began locking himself in his bedroom for multiple days at a time.
 Two of his sisters described his post-Vietnam temperament as "shellshocked."
 One sister, Queenie, described incidents wherein Funchess would "go blank" and become unresponsive for several minutes at a time in the middle of conversations, and that she would hear him crying in his room at night.
-He also disclosed to her that he had recurring nightmares involving the unarmed Vietnamese civilians he had been ordered to kill.
+He also disclosed to her that he had recurring nightmares involving the unarmed Vietnamese civilians whom he had been ordered to kill.
 At a press conference protesting Funchess's upcoming execution, Jeff Thompson, a Vietnam War veteran and lawyer who represented Funchess prior to his execution, said Funchess's behavior demonstrated that he, like many war veterans, could not readjust to civilian life.
 He also described Funchess's case of PTSD as "extreme."

 In 1972, a man held Funchess at gunpoint.
 Funchess, who was unarmed, walked towards the man, unaffected.
 The man shot him several times in the stomach.
 Funchess survived the shooting.
 Witnesses to the crime believed Funchess exhibited a desire to die by suicide.

 Around September 1973, Funchess was arrested for and convicted of breaching of the peace and grand larceny.
 On separate occasions, he was arrested for loitering, obstructing traffic, public intoxication, and other crimes, although whether or not he was convicted of any of those crimes is unclear.
 His family posited that his inability to keep a job, coupled with his drug addiction and trauma, led him to "[drift] into vagrancy and petty crime."
 He also started neglecting his hygiene, failing to bathe regularly or tend to his hair or clothes.

 Murders

 Background

 Approximately a year prior to the murders, Funchess worked as a porter at the Avondale Liquor Store, a lounge in Jacksonville, Florida.
-He was fired after his employers suspected him of stealing $800.
+He was fired after his employers suspected him of stealing $800 USD.

-52-year-old Anna Waldrop had worked at the lounge for seven years at the time of the murders; 62-year-old Bertha McLeod had worked at the lounge for years as well and told a friend that she was considering retiring soon.
+Anna Waldrop, who was 52 years old, had worked at the lounge for seven years at the time of the murders; 62-year-old Bertha McLeod had worked at the lounge for years as well and told a friend that she was considering retiring soon.
 She was on vacation, and the last day of her vacation was the Monday on which the murders were committed, but she decided to go to work that day.
-56-year-old Clayton Ragan was a customer at the lounge who was actually from Live Oak, Florida; he was visiting Jacksonville to see his children.
+Clayton Ragan, who was 56 years old, was a customer at the lounge who was actually from Live Oak, Florida; he was visiting Jacksonville to see his children.